rakeshbharadwaj01/Config_Compare_Script/README.md

 # Config_Compare_Script
-Automated script to compare configuration files with baselined files cloud/all platforms.
-This will help PSO to compare the configuration changes after every release.
+Automated script to compare configuration/any file present in different path(Windows server) The folder structure needs to be created and baseline files needs to be added as part of initial setups.
+Then the destination files can be as of prod path which will be compared against baseline to give the comparison in output files.
+O/p data #1 previous line of discrepancy line(if not first line has discrepancy) #2 dicrepency line data #3 next line of discrepancy line(if not last line has discrepancy